KiCad/kicad-source-mirror/Documentation/development/pcbnew-plugins.md

     + ~/.kicad_plugins/ # A folder in the KiCad plugin path
         - simple_plugin.py
+        - simple_plugin.png (optional)

 The file `simple_plugin.py` contains the following.

     import pcbnew
+    import os

     class SimplePlugin(pcbnew.ActionPlugin):
         def defaults(self):
             self.name = "Plugin Name as shown in Pcbnew: Tools->External Plugins" self.category = "A descriptive category name"
-            self.description = "A description of the plugin and what it does"
+            self.description = "A description of the plugin and what it does" self.show_toolbar_button = False # Optional, defaults to False self.icon_file_name = os.path.join(os.path.dirname(__file__), 'simple_plugin.png') # Optional, defaults to ""

         def Run(self):
             # The entry function of the plugin that is executed on user action
             print("Hello World")

     SimplePlugin().register() # Instantiate and register to Pcbnew

+Note that if specified `icon_file_name` must contain absolute path to the plugin icon.
+It must be png file, recommended size is 26x26 pixels.
+Alpha channel for opacity is supported.
+If icon is not specified a generic tool icon will be used.

+`show_toolbar_button` only defines a default state for plugin toolbar button.
+Users can override it in pcbnew preferences.

 ## Complex Plugin Example ## {#ppi_complex_example}
 The complex plugin example represents a single Python package that is imported